When I’m trying to set a vision for a product or service, I’m reminded of this old joke:

 “A product roadmap needs to be more than a backlog of features to implement.
 There needs to be a compelling proposition for the user.”

 Second, the time required to deliver a specific feature is always a guess.
 Which means there’s a margin of error.
 The further along the timeline you go, the more those errors add up.
 The roadmap looks like a solid, reliable plan, but it’s bound to fail.

-In my experience, that’s the norm: no strategic vision, and promises that can’t be kept.
+In my experience, that’s the norm: no strategic vision and promises that can’t be kept.
 So to write a better roadmap, just do the opposite.
 Here are six ways how.

-You might also like: 10 Myths About Prototyping, Busted.
+You might also like 10 Myths About Prototyping, Busted.

 1. Have a product vision

 Every map needs a destination, an “X marks the spot” that you’re trying to get to.
-That destination is the proposition, the story you tell your users about why this product or service is useful for them.
+That destination is the proposition, the story you tell your users about why this product or service is helpful for them.